xingbod/xingbod.github.io/_pages/about.md

   - /about.html
 ---

+Under construction.

-Xingbo Dong obtained his B.S. degree in Biotechnology from Huazhong Agriculture University (HZAU), China in 2014.
+Xingbo Dong obtained his Ph.D. degree in CS from Monash University and B.S. degree in Biotechnology from Huazhong Agriculture University (HZAU), China in 2014.
 He once was a molecular biology PhD student in Viginia Tech, USA, but withdraw later.

-Currently, he is pursuing a Ph.D. degree at Monash University.
-His research interests include Biometrics, Information Security, Computer Vision.
 He served as a visiting scholar under Marie Sklodowska-Curie Actions through the project entitled Computer Vision Enabled Multimedia Forensics and People Identication.